List of banks in Australia

-The following is the list of banks in Australia, as well as restricted ADIs, credit unions, friendly societies and subsidiaries and branches of foreign banks in Australia.
+The following is the list of banks in Australia, as well as restricted authorised deposit-taking institutions (ADI), credit unions, friendly societies and subsidiaries and branches of foreign banks in Australia.
 Financial institutions in Australia are supervised by the Australian Prudential Regulation Authority (APRA) as authorised deposit-taking institutions (ADI) under the Banking Act 1959 (Cth), as at 2 August 2017.